RobinTail/express-zod-api/README.md

 origins of errors that could happen in runtime and be handled the following way:

 - Ones related to `Endpoint` execution — handled by a `ResultHandler` assigned to the `EndpointsFactory` produced it:
-  - Proprietary classes (available to you for your custom handling):
+  - The following proprietary classes are available to you for customizing error handling in your `ResultHandler`:
-    - `InputValidationError` — when request payload does not match the `input` schema of the endpoint.
+    - `InputValidationError` — when request payload does not match the `input` schema of the endpoint or middleware.
       The default response status code is `400`, `cause` property contains the original `ZodError`;
     - `OutputValidationError` — when returns of the endpoint's `handler` does not match its `output` schema (`500`);
   - Errors thrown within endpoint's `handler`: